 October 10th is World Mental Health Day.
 Originally celebrated in 1992 as an initiative of the World Federation for Mental Health, its objectives included raising awareness of mental health issues throughout the world; encouraging individuals to educate themselves about mental health; and searching for ways to provide greater supports.
 With this in mind, we wanted to draw attention to the prevalence of mental health conditions, common misconceptions, and steps employers can take to foster a supportive and inclusive work environment.

-JAN also offers a wide variety of resources to support the successful employment of individuals with mental health impairments.
+JAN also offers a wide variety of resources to support the successful employment of individuals with mental health conditions.

 If you have a specific situation or question you’d like to discuss with a JAN consultant, we encourage you to contact us directly or visit AskJAN.org.